-Every December, the annual flood of cybersecurity predictions washes across social media.
-With each passing year these predictions remain wholly predictable.
+Every December, social media is flooded with cybersecurity predictions for the next year.
+With each passing year these predictions become — wholly predictable.

-How many times have you heard some variation of:
+How many times have we heard some variation of:

-- The rise of ____ will give attackers new ways to _____
+• The rise of ____ will give attackers new ways to _____ (AI is the latest in this category.)

-What I see is an industry caught in a loop.
-It keeps predicting the same things, repeating the same tired stories, and advocating the same exhausted cliches expecting things to change.
+The cybersecurity industry is stuck in a loop.
+It keeps predicting the same things, repeating the same stories, and advocating the same exhausted cliches expecting things to change.
 Every year attacks increase, new technologies will save and/or kill us, and executives are on the edge of finally accepting security as a serious issue.
 These predictions never come true.
-I am confident that many of these same predictions will repeat next December.

-Therefore, as I am unencumbered with accountability, I present my anti-predictions for 2023 cybersecurity industry:
+Therefore, I present my anti-predictions for 2023 cybersecurity industry:

 The Threat Landscape is Changing

 In 2023, everybody will experience the same quality and quantity of attacks that we did in 2022.
-The technologies, personnel, and practices may shift causing us to perceive security differently.
-However, the actual threats we face will remain largely the same.
+The technologies, personnel, and practices may change causing us to perceive security differently.
+However, the actual threats we face will remain mostly the same.

-In fact, it is my belief that the threat landscape has remained static for the past 20 years.
-The threats that computer and infrastructure systems face today are not dramatically different than 2003.
+In fact, I believe that the threat landscape has remained static for the past 20 years.
+The threats of today are not dramatically different than 2003.
 Viruses and worms are now called ransomware, but they function largely the same.
 Hackers are still hunting for credentials and cracking passwords.
 The avenues of attack are mostly the same, email, websites, etc. Attacks cause more damage today, but that is relative.
 Everything is more complex and operating at a larger scale than 2003.

 In 2023 we have more technologies to detect threats and more words to define them, but the actual threats are the same.